 Madeleines

-they are decorative are nice for dessert buffets for your holiday events.
+they are decorative make an easy addition to dessert buffets and holiday events.

 The traditional shell-shaped cookies are known for their distinctive